flancia-coop/doc.anagora.org/social-coop-oc.md

     - onboarded Ammar
     - Decision: Dan will put up an instance announcement

-### Closing: who is reminding next time, how are you leaving?
+### Closing: who is sending a reminder for the next meeting, how are you leaving this meeting?
+What tasks did you say you would do?

 ### Next Step Decisions
 - [ ] TWG to develop proposal for community decision on hosting alternatives (cooperative, jurisdiction, terms, cost)